YevShch/Fitness-Tracker-API/README.md

    ```
    You can find documentation for Faker.js on the official website: https://fakerjs.dev/

-10. **Adjust mock data settings:** Customize the amount of mock data by modifying the number of objects/rows for each model in the "seedDB.js" file:
+10. **Adjust mock data settings:** Customize the amount of mock data by modifying the number of objects for each model in the "seedDB.js" file:
 ```javascript
  // Generating data for users, activities, goals, and step counts
     const usersList = await createUsers( 30 );